-The Master Plan maintains the importance of the perimeter circulation system of major public streets (the Outer Loop) that route city traffic around most of the Main Campus.
+The Plan maintains the importance of the perimeter circulation system of major public streets (the Outer Loop) that route city traffic around most of the Main Campus.
 The Plan also develops an Inner Loop road system that creates a transit and service loop, that provides access to several new parking garages, and that allows for the interior of the campus to be zoned for mainly pedestrian and bicycle traffic.
-The Plan promotes continued development of transit systems, including regional city and campus busses, to accommodate growth and reduce dependence on single-occupant automobiles.
+The Plan promotes continued development of transit systems, both regional bus and local shuttles, to accommodate growth and reduce dependence on single-occupant automobiles.
 The resulting reduced level of traffic contributes to an integrated campus, a pedestrian environment and improved air quality through reduced use of fossil fuels.